rtharayil/certify-me.github.io/verifiable-signature.md

 sitemap.priority : 0.9

-HeroImg: /assets3/images1/digital-signature.png
+HeroImg: /assets3/images1/Signature.png
 Hero1Msg: Advanced
 Hero2Msg: Cryptographic Signature
-Hero3Msg: Make Credentials secure, immutable and cryptographically verifiable.
+Hero3Msg: Make Your Credentials secure, immutable and cryptographically verifiable using public and private key.

 1FeaturesImg: /assets3/images1/immutable-credentials.png
 1FeaturesTitle: What is Cryptographic Signature
-1FeaturesMessage: A cryptographic signature is a mathematical technique used to validate the authenticity and integrity of a message, software or digital document.
+1FeaturesMessage: A cryptographic signature is a mathematical technique used to validate the authenticity and integrity of your credential.
 Signatures are based on public key cryptography, also known as asymmetric cryptography, which uses a pair of mutually authenticating keys – a public key and a private key – to encrypt and decrypt a message.

 2FeaturesImg: /assets3/images1/RSA.png